 - What type of personality do they have

-- Whether or not they have a calm disposition around other dogs
+- Whether they have a calm disposition around other dogs

-- If they are suitable for a home with children
+- If they can live in a home with children

 - If there is anything that makes the dog anxious, scared, or aggressive